pieterdd/prettygooey/README.md

 For a list of available widgets with screenshots and examples, see the [code docs](https://docs.rs/prettygooey/latest/prettygooey/theme/struct.Theme.html#implementations).

 If you'd like to see more than a few loose snippets, check out the [showcase example](https://github.com/pieterdd/prettygooey/blob/main/examples/showcase/src/main.rs).
 It's the source code for the screenshot at the top of the README.

+## Not quite what you're looking for?

+Pop!
+OS's [libcosmic](https://github.com/pop-os/libcosmic) implements a much wider range of iced widgets and is backed by device manufacturer System76.
+On the other hand, libcosmic's learning curve may be a bit steeper.
+The library is primarily intended for use by applications that are native to the Cosmic desktop environment.

+That said, I'd still check it out and make up your own mind.